beiatrix/beiatrix/src/config/projects/mobileApp.md

   </div>
 </div>

-tap an item to view score report
+To learn more, the student can tap a list item to view an in-depth score report.

 <div
   style="display: flex; flex-direction: row; justify-content: center;"